Oswego Netherlands

 The Oswego Netherlands were a minor league baseball team based in Oswego, New York, United States.
-From 1936 to 1940, the "Netherlands" played as members of the Class C level Canadian-American League.
+From 1936 to 1940, the "Netherlands" played as members of the Class C level Can–Am League.
 Oswego was a minor league affiliate of the Cleveland Indians in 1937 and 1938 and Washington Senators in 1939.
 The Oswego Netherlands hosted minor league home games at Otis Park.

 Baseball Hall of Fame member Bob Lemon played for the 1938 Oswego Netherlands at age 17, in his first professional season.

 History

 After minor league baseball began in 1885 with the Oswego Sweegs of the New York State League, the Oswego Netherlands were preceded by the 1907 Oswego Starchmakers, who won the championship in the final season of the Empire State League.

-In 1936, the Oswego "Netherlands" began play in the six–team, Class C level Canadian–American League.
+In 1936, the Oswego "Netherlands" began play in the six–team, Class C level Can–Am League.
 Oswego joined the Brockville Pirates, Ogdensburg Colts, Ottawa Senators, Perth Blue Cats and Watertown Grays in beginning league play on May 20, 1936.

 The "Netherlands" nickname corresponds with Oswego's history and culture.
 The British and Dutch had first established a settlement at and Forts at Oswego in 1722.

-In their first season of Canadian–American League play, the Oswego Netherlands finished in last place.
+In their first season of Can–Am play, the Oswego Netherlands finished in last place.
 Oswego ended the 1936 season with a record of 32–51 record, as John Dashner and George Kunes served as managers.
 Oswego placed sixth, finishing 20.5 games behind the first place Perth Blue Cats.